JetBrains/IntelliJ-Log-Analyzer/README.md

 ## Builds

-Download latest release (Windows and macOS): https://github.com/annikovk/IntelliJ-Log-Analyzer/releases/latest/ Linux is not currently supported.
+Download the latest release (Windows and macOS): https://github.com/annikovk/IntelliJ-Log-Analyzer/releases/latest/ Linux is not currently supported.

 ## What can be parsed